-As the leading bank in Mauritius, MCB Ltd recognizes its potential to set the best environmental and social standards and bring a positive impact on the sustainable development of Mauritius.
+As the leading bank in Mauritius, MCB Ltd recognizes its potential to set the best environmental and social standards and bring a positive impact on the sustainable development of Mauritius and our core markets in the African region.

 MCB Ltd is committed to comply with regulatory requirements and contribute responsibly to long-term economic prosperity and value creation by acting as the strategic partner for sustainable financing (among its financing institutions/stakeholders).